top of page

 Education

-1. Seek to eliminate segregation and other discriminatory practices in public education;
+1. Seeks to eliminate segregation and other discriminatory practices in public education;

-2. Study local educational conditions affecting minority groups;
+2. Studies local educational conditions affecting minority groups;

-3. Investigate the public school system and school zoning;
+3. Investigates the public school system and school zoning;

-4. Familiarize itself with textbook material that is racially derogatory;
+4. Familiarizes itself with textbook material that is racially derogatory;

-6. Keep informed of school conditions and strive to correct abuses where found;
+6. Keeps informed of school conditions and strive to correct abuses where found;

-10. Aim to be a center of popular education on the race question and on the work of the Association.
+10. Aims to be a center of popular education on the race question and on the work of the Association.

 Meetings: Second Wednesday of the month, 5:30pm - 6:30pm